-Create a live stream in the Live Control Room
+Create a live stream with an encoder

 Streaming via an encoder lets you do more with your live stream.
 You can broadcast your gameplay, use external audio/video hardware, involve multiple cameras, and more.
 If you don’t want to use an encoder, you can go live with Webcam (no additional software required).

 - Ensure that you’ve enabled your channel for Live streaming.

 - Click the upload icon in the upper right hand corner .

 - Clicking this will take you to the Live control room, where you can set up your streams and go live.

 - At the top, select Stream.

 - Enter a title and description, and select a privacy setting.
 You can also add a custom thumbnail that represents your event, schedule your live stream for a later date, or enable monetization (if eligible).

 - Start your encoder.
 Go back to the live dashboard and wait for the preview to begin.